chitab21/chitab21/README.md

-- 👋 Hi, I’m @chitab21
+- 👋 Hi, I’m chitab
-- 👀 I’m interested in ur mom
-- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- and stuff

 <!---
 chitab21/chitab21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.